 Pope Francis and his inner circle continue to exclude Jesus’ command to sin no more (Jn.8:11) pertaining to homosexual lifestyle.
 These clergy are failing in their duty to properly catechize the LGBTQ community.
 These clergy are putting many people’s eternal mortal souls in peril.

 Jesus associated with sinners in order to save and forgive them.
 Jesus’ mercy is dependent on one’s need for conversion and forgiveness.
-Jesus did not come to sinners in order to accept and tolerate their sinful lifestyles, but to save them.
+Jesus did not associate with sinners in order to accept and tolerate their sinful lifestyles, but to save them.

 Pope Francis criticizes [traditionally minded people] who “create bad feeling within the Church and disorientation among the faithful, and who turn to the bete noir of ‘clericalism'” which creates distance between priests and people.
 In other words, setting apart the clergy from the laity creates separation.
 Pope Francis seeks to democratize and blur the differences between the clergy with the laity!